 Best Bang for the Buck

-is far from the least expensive shoe we tested, but you get a lot of performance for your money.
+is the latest iteration in the Privateer line.
+It is far from the least expensive shoe we tested, but you get a lot of performance for your money.
 The Privateer is an entry-level shoe; with a stiff Zytel Nylon sole and a firm lugged rubber outsole.
 It is geared more towards the cross-country racer than the gravity crowd, but it is a capable shoe and we would recommend it for just about any type of riding short of a day at the bike park.
 The Privateer looks nearly identical to Giro's higher end Code shoe but has nylon sole instead of the carbon utilized by the Code.
 Power transfer is not quite as good as with the Pearl Izumi X-Project, but for a shoe without a carbon sole, it is impressive.
 The shoe is very comfortable and utilizes the same insole as the Terraduro, but has a much more supple upper.
 The Privateer is not super cheap, but we challenge you to find a better shoe in this price range.
-Giro recently released a new version called the Privateer R
+For the details on how the previous Privateer stacks up to the new Privateer R, see the individual product review.

 Top Pick for the Enduro Racer